 Muscle growth doesn’t come quickly to us natural lifters.
-That’s why we want to cherish every pound of muscle we build.
+That’s why you want to cherish every pound of muscle you build.
 The last thing we want to do is lose a significant amount of muscle during a fat loss phase.

 How Fat Loss Affects Muscle Growth

-Unfortunately, body fat isn’t the only thing that is used to balance out an energy deficit.
-Research shows that protein breakdown increases when you’re in a calorie deficit.
+But body fat isn’t the only energy source available that is used to balance out an energy deficit.
+For instance, research shows that protein breakdown also increases when you’re in a calorie deficit.

 The human body builds (protein synthesis) and breaks down (protein breakdown) muscle proteins every day.
-If the amount of muscle proteins you’ve built exceeds the amount of muscle proteins you’ve broken down, you’ve built muscle.
+If the number of muscle proteins you’ve built exceeds the number of muscle proteins you’ve broken down, you’ve built muscle.

 In a calorie deficit, research shows that protein synthesis rates drop and protein breakdown rates increase.
-This negatively affects the amount of muscle you build and can potentially make you lose muscle if your approach is off.
+This negatively affects the amount of muscle you build and can potentially make you lose muscle if your approach is too aggressive.

 There are 3 main factors that can minimize (or maximize if you do it incorrectly) the negative effect an energy deficit has on muscle growth.

 We’ll discuss how you can use these factors to your advantage, one by one.

 You’re probably thinking that I’m going to tell you to ”maintain a small deficit” or ”keep fat loss very slow”.
 I’m not, the slower you’re losing fat, the longer it takes to reach your fat loss goal.
 Why is this not beneficial for muscle growth, you ask?

 Well, research shows that the longer you’re underfeeding your body, the more susceptible to muscle loss you become.
 That’s why you don’t want to drag out your fat loss phase if there is no need to.